kshitizShri929/Bash-Scripting-Programming/Document.md

 # Control Flow

-The shell language also provide several iteration or looping statements.
+The shell language also provides several iteration or looping statements.
 In this article let us review the looping statements which bash provides using some examples.

-Bash supports following three types of looping statement
+Bash supports the following three types of looping statement

 1. For loop